Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-unique-values-from-a-javascript-array-using-set.md

 As you can see in this example, we don't have to check if the value exists since the JavaScript set only accepts unique values.

-However, instead of an array, we now get a Set object returned.
+However, we now get a Set object returned instead of an array.
 This is not always useful.

 We can convert this Set object to an array using the JavaScript spread operator.